Vilos92/pimpmyprose/README.md

 + Pagination on index, detail, profile, notifactions, etc.
 + Need to be able to click follow on user for all Pimps/Proses.
 Need to be able to pass in list of user names to accomplish this.
++ Find way not to load main.js on every page
++ Email validation

 # For Server
 + Need to install haystack and Whoosh (use pip)